Nigel's Webspace - Galleries of English Football Cards 1965/66 - 1979/80

 Northern Ireland international who played in the 1958 World Cup team.
 Player in the 1950s for Leeds United, Bournemouth, Newcastle United (including an F.A.
 Cup Final appearance), Portsmouth and Bristol City.
 Moved into coaching with a number of clubs, becoming trainer-coach at Everton in the late 60s, then chief coach at Coventry City in July 1972.
 Became manager of Third Division Grimsby Town in February 1975 when the team were in relegation trouble (they finished the season in 16th position).
 After a promising start to the 1975/76 season Grimsby struggled again, finishing in 18th.
 Casey left the club in November 1976, but went on to manage other clubs overseas.
 Not known to have appeared in football cards of the period of this website.

 Manchester United (67), Lincoln City (11), Oldham Athletic (22).
 Full-back through the 1950s and early 60s.
 Following the end of his playing career in 1964 he became chief coach at Huddersfield Town, then was appointed manager in June 1968.
 Huddersfield were then in the Second Division, but won promotion to the First Division under Greaves in 1969.
 They finished a respectable 15th in their first season back in the top flight, but finished bottom and were relegated the following season.
 They were relegated straight into the Third Division in 1973, on goal difference.
 In 1974 Greaves moved on to manage Bolton Wanderers, then in the Second Division, where he also enjoyed success culminating in promotion to the top flight in 1978.
 History repeated itself, with Bolton staying up in their first season, and finishing bottom in their second.
 Greaves by then had been sacked, moving to Oxford United then Wolves for a short time but ending up at Mansfield Town in the Fourth Division in February 1983.
 Greaves stayed at Mansfield for six seasons, gaining promotion in 1986.
-Not known to have appeared in football cards of the period of this website.

 2008

-Player Career highlights Football card image
+Career summary Football card image

 Wolverhampton Wanderers (37).
 Dunfermline player who, under Jock Stein, won the Scottish Cup in 1961.
 Moved to England in October 1964 when signed by First Division Wolves for a £28,500 fee.
 Made a total of 37 League appearances for Wolves (who were relegated at the end of the 1964/65 season) before being transferred back north by Hearts in November 1965.
 Moved into management in 1972 where he had stints with Dunfermline, Falkirk and Hamilton Academicals.
 Not known to have appeared in football cards of the period of this website.